TairanD/Parallel-Cluster-Computing/notes/concepts.md

 instance of a program running on the processor.
 The processor manages the execution of processes and ensures that they run efficiently and independently.

+synchronisation
+1. codes are executed line by line, if one part of the code is block, the whole program is blocked ?
+Synchronous Programming
+2. The coordination of parallel tasks in real time.
+Usually, this results in a parallel task waiting until another reaches a specific point before continuing